amt283/CIS12-LAb04/README.md

 <b> Reflection </b>

-<i>"Reflect on how encapsulation and generalization helped us break down the drawing process for this scene."
+<i>"Reflect on how encapsulation and generalization helped us break down the drawing process for this scene."</i>

 Encapsulation was used to reduce repetitive code and make it easier to reuse while improving the code's readability.
 For instance, we created the "draw_jack()" function which was used to draw the Jack'o'lanterns.
 We technically didn't